Essentials Week 1 Grammar - FREE Activities and Lessons

 I have created everything for Weeks 1-24, however, I am still working on formatting them and writing the lesson guides to share.

-Click the pictures below or visit my homeschool resource shop HERE on Teachers Pay Teachers or HERE on Etsy.
+Visit my homeschool resource shop HERE on Teachers Pay Teachers or HERE on Etsy.

 I am writing additional blog posts and making videos to share how I am teaching.